ouspg/ouspg.github.io/README.md

 ### Content discovery

-Repository needs content topics set before it can be discovered, filtered and categorised.
+Target repositories under [OUSPG](https://github.com/ouspg) need content topics set before it can be discovered, filtered and categorised.
-Topic `learning` is used to list repositories which are used in teaching.
+Topic `learning` is used to list repositories which are are specifically meant for learning.

 ### Acquiring data